jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_schedule.md

  Note:

 To view / change the rate of data collection, see Configure | Scheduling.
 Collections are configurable unless otherwise stated.
 Collections with Cfg=N are non configurable.
-Some collections used for Reporting and Trending are also used for displays (alarms, home page components and drilldowns).
+Some collections used for Reporting and Trending are also used for displays (alarms, Spotlight Overview page components and drilldowns).
 Collections for Reporting and Trending are performed entirely independently of the same collections that run in the foreground / background.
 The SQL code is available for most SQL Server collections.
 For more information, see Spotlight SQL query scripts.